Ecuador cancels austerity plan in a bid to end unrest | DW | 13.10.2019

-President Moreno and leaders of the country's indigenous peoples have struck a deal to cancel an austerity package that led to violent protests.
-Seven people were killed after the cost-cutting measures sparked outrage.
+Talks have begun between the government and indigenous groups in an effort to quell anti-austerity protests that have spilled onto the streets.
+Clashes continued in the capital, despite a military-backed curfew.

-Ecuador's government and indigenous leaders have settled on canceling an austerity package that caused protests leaving seven people dead, after the worst civil unrest in the small South American country in more than a decade.
+Ecuador's government and indigenous leaders agreed to cancel an austerity package and protests that left 7 dead following the worst civil unrest in the small South American country in more than a decade.

 The news came as talks concluded in Quito between President Lenin Moreno and groups including the Confederation of Indigenous Nations (CONAIE).
-For almost two weeks, leaders from the organizations had galvanized thousands of protesters and coordinated anti-austerity demonstrations across the country, from the Andes to the Amazon.
+Leaders from the organizations had galvanized thousands of protesters and coordinated anti-austerity demonstrations across the country, from the Andes to the Amazon.

+"We set up the dialogue table," said Arnaud Peral, a UN official in Ecuador, in a live broadcast on state television.

+The UN and Ecuadorian Bishops' Conference announced discussions would begin at 3 p.m. local time (8 p.m.
+GMT), but later confirmed talks had been delayed due to logistical problems.

 CONAIE wants repeal and dismissals

-Earlier, Jaime Vargas, the head of the indigenous umbrella grouping, had called on the president to immediately expel the interior and defense ministers for "excessive violence" during the turmoil which has lasted for almost two weeks.
+As the day developed, some of CONAIE's demands became clear.
+Jaime Vargas, the head of the indigenous umbrella grouping, called on the president to immediately expel the interior and defense ministers for "excessive violence" during the turmoil which has lasted for almost two weeks.

 Adorned with the feathered headdress and face paint of the Achuar people of the Amazon rainforest, Vargas demanded the immediate cancellation of Moreno's October 1 decree ending fuel subsidies as part of austerity measures.